ga-curriculum/intro-to-powershell-lab/file-system-navigation-directory-management-and-setup/README.md

 Follow the steps below to set up your PowerShell environment and prepare for the lab exercise.

 1. Launch your Terminal application.

-   > ⚠️ On Windows, open your Windows Terminal in the WSL environment - while PowerShell is available within Windows, you should use WSL for this exercise.
+  - If you're using Windows, this will be the Powershell terminal.
+  - If you're using a Mac, you'll want to ensure Powershell is installed on your terminal.
+You can do this by running `brew install --cask powershell` in your terminal

 2. Open a PowerShell console using the `pwsh` command.

 3. Use `Get-Location` to display your current working directory.